Search This Blog

 On-Shot or Yard-On

 The on-shot, unlike the running and drive shots, is a variation of the draw shot.
-It gets its name from the skip’s instruction asking for ‘another yard on’ meaning (s)he wants the same delivery as the last with a yard more length.
+It gets its name from the skip’s instruction asking for ‘another yard on’ meaning (s)he wants the same delivery path as the last but with a yard more length.
 When you draw into the head and come to a stop in front of another bowl one is said to “rest” on that bowl.
-When the objective is to hit the other bowl and come to rest yourself, but move the other bowl some distance further along, your bowl is said to “wrest.”
+When the objective is to hit the other bowl and come to rest yourself but move the other bowl some distance further along, your bowl is said to “wrest.”
 When directed at another bowl the on-shot is attempting to wrest or displace that target.
 To displace a bowl close to the jack, or to displace the jack, or to disturb the head, adjust by halving the draw width and increase the weight of delivery to take the bowl an additional 3.5 to 4.5 meters on through the head.

 To recapitulate, the on-shot uses the exact same delivery as the draw shot but simply adjusts the grass and the weight.

-Running and Drive Shots
+Introducing the Running and Drive Shots

 The running shot is a controlled weight shot of at least ditch weight.
-As taught in this pamphlet the same ditch weight is used whether the head is close to the hog line or close to the forward ditch.
+As taught in the Claridge/Murphy pamphlet the same ditch weight is used whether the head is close to the hog line or close to the forward ditch.
 The usual target is an opponent’s bowl.
 The usual object is to remove that target bowl from the count.
-Whether your bowl stays or exits the head depends upon the length of the delivery path.
+Whether your bowl stays in or exits the head depends upon the length of the delivery path.
 The running shot is more accurate than the drive shot.
-It has to be since its target is often a single isolated opponent’s bowl not a jack/bowls cluster.
+It has to be since its target is often a single isolated opponent’s bowl, not a jack/bowls cluster.

-The drive shot is used to break up the head when you can reach neither the opponent’s shot bowl nor the jack in any other way; when you want to kill the end; or to displace a confined target accessible only through a port parallel to the centerline.
+The drive shot is used to break up the head when you can reach neither the opponent’s shot bowl nor the jack in any other way when you want to kill the end or to displace a confined target accessible only through a port parallel to the centerline.
 The drive delivers the bowl with as much force as you can dependably control.
 Everything is done to make the bowl’s path as straight a line to the target as possible.

-The running and drive shots use techniques different from this.
-The running shot does not use elevation at all to provide power; the weight comes from a long step out pull on the bowl combined with a strong muscle push of it.
-In contrast, the drive shot has a different starting stance that reduces weight transfer from side-to-side and a slightly different grip that minimizes the chance of finger deflections and it also applies wobble to the bowl to further straighten its path.
+In contrast, the drive shot has a different starting stance that eliminates as much as possible weight transfer from side to side and uses a slightly different grip that minimizes the chance of finger deflections. this grip also applies wobble to the bowl to further straighten its path.
 This is combined with a bigger backswing to provide power by elevating the bowl.

-Running Shot
+Running Shot Technique

-Without Tilt
+Without Aggressive Tilt

 The grip on the bowl for the drive is different than for other shots.
 It is necessary to use the claw grip with your three longest fingers working together on one side of the bowl and your thumb on the other.
 The claw is necessary because the bowl must be securely gripped during a substantial backswing.
 The middle finger must be placed along the middle of the running surface of the bowl.
 The other longer fingers can be in each of the gripping rings.
-The middle finger will be the last part of the hand in contact with the bowl and because your arm is accelerating to provide speed the effect of this finger may be exaggerated compared to more slowly delivered shots so it is particularly important that it must not deflect the bowl from the aim line.
-The thumb, which for other shots is usually in one of gripping rings, should be placed half-way between the centre running surface line of the bowl and a gripping ring.
+The middle finger will be the last part of the hand in contact with the bowl and because your arm is accelerating to provide speed the effect of this finger may be exaggerated compared to more slowly delivered shots so it must not deflect the bowl from the aim line.
+The thumb, which for other shots is usually in one of the gripping rings, should be placed halfway between the centre running surface line of the bowl and a gripping ring.
 Your little finger may be placed anywhere that feels comfortable.
 When delivered with speed, this grip will send the bowl away with a wobble, which helps to keep the bowl running straight.
 Now take a stance on the mat so that you will be delivering the bowl over the front centre edge of the mat.
 The stance is the standard one except that the foot that will be stepping out should be placed comfortably forward of the foot anchoring you firmly on the mat.
 All the weight is on this anchor foot and the forward foot is used only for balance.
 The anchor foot should point at the aiming point, which is the target or a point only slightly displaced from the target.
 Unlike in the running shot, where the power comes from a long step out pulling the arm and a strong muscle push accelerating the bowl, in the drive the step out will be small and the power will come from elevating the bowl in the backswing.
 Body motions other than that of the arm are minimized.
 The body should be in a crouch at the beginning of delivery.
 Your back should be already bent about 45 degrees to bring your delivery hand down to the grass.
 Your forward step is going to be small because the step out foot is already somewhat advanced.
 The bowl should be released when your arm comes down to the vertical and the arm should follow through along the aiming line with the delivery arm.
-You must move forward off the mat when the bowl is delivered to prevent your body weight wrenching sideways at the bowl's release.
+You must move forward off the mat when the bowl is delivered to prevent your body weight from wrenching sideways at the bowl's release.
 Holding on to the bowl too long before releasing it will draw the bowl off your aim line (narrow if on the forehand and wide if on the backhand).

-Using Tilt or Wobble
+Using Aggressive Tilt or Wobble

-Right-handed Bowlers
+For Right-handed Bowlers

 Hold the bowl in your left hand with the non-bias side (large centre disc) on the right.
 Place your right hand over the bowl and grip it with the first three fingers, the middle finger being halfway between the gripping ring on the bias side of the bowl (small centre disc) and the centre of the bowl.
 Place your thumb on the opposite side of the bowl halfway between the centre of the bowl and the gripping ring on the non-bias side of the bowl (large centre disc), your little finger may be placed anywhere for comfort.
 Turn your right hand over.
 Hold the palm of your right-hand level with the ground.
 You are ready to step onto the mat to bowl on the backhand.
-The top of the bowl is tilted towards the inside.
+The top of the bowl is tilted towards you.

-Left-Handed Bowlers
+For Left-Handed Bowlers

 Hold the bowl in your right hand with the non-bias side (large centre disc) on the left.
 Place your left hand over the bowl and grip it with the first three fingers, the middle finger being halfway between the gripping ring on the bias side of the bowl (small centre disc) and the centre of the bowl.
 Place your thumb on the opposite side of the bowl halfway between the centre of the bowl and the gripping ring on the non-bias side of the bowl (large centre disc), your little finger may be placed anywhere for comfort.
 Turn your left hand over.
-Hold the palm of your left-hand level with the ground.
+Hold the palm of your left hand level with the ground.
 You are ready to step onto the mat to bowl on the backhand.
-The top of the bowl is tilted towards the inside.
+The top of the bowl is tilted towards you.

 No comments: